pivotal-cf/bookbinder/README.md

 `master_middleman` is a directory which forms the basis of your site.
 [Middleman](http://middlemanapp.com/) configuration and top-level assets, javascripts, and stylesheets should all be placed in here.
 You can also have ERB layout files.
 Each time a bind operation is run, this directory is copied to `output/master_middleman`.
 Then each section repo is copied (as a directory) into `output/master_middleman/source/`, before middleman is run to generate the final app.
 If you specify a `layout_repo:` in `config.yml`, that directory will be copied instead of `master_middleman`.

-`.ruby-version` is used by [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/) to find the right ruby.
-WARNING: If you install rbenv, you MUST uninstall RVM first: [see details here](http://robots.thoughtbot.com/post/47273164981/using-rbenv-to-manage-rubies-and-gems).
+`.ruby-version` is used by [Ruby version managers](https://www.ruby-toolbox.com/categories/ruby_version_management) to select the appropriate Ruby version for a given project.

 ### Layout Repository